yt-dlp/yt-dlp/README.md

                                     that of --use-postprocessor (default:
                                     after_move).
 Same syntax as the output
                                     template can be used to pass any field as arguments to the command.
-After download, an additional field "filepath" that contains
-                                    the final path of the downloaded file is also available, and if no fields are passed,
-                                    %(filepath,_filename|)q is appended to the
+If no fields are passed, %(filepath,_filename|)q is appended
-                                    end of the command.
+                                    to the end of the command.
 This option can be used multiple times
     --no-exec                       Remove any previously defined --exec
     --convert-subs FORMAT           Convert the subtitles to another format (currently supported: ass, lrc, srt, vtt)